muffix/byImpf/README.md

   --book, --no-book     Whether to book the appointment if found (default: False)
 ```

+#### Checking until successful

+You can use the optional `--interval` option to tell the script to keep trying until it succeeds in finding (or booking
+if `--book` is also passed).
+For example, with `--interval=60` an attempt is made every 60 seconds.

 ## Running in Docker

 Alternatively, you can run the checker in a Docker container, passing some or all of the arguments listed above: